downvoteit/java-algorithms/documents/SinglyLinkedListSnippets.md

 return false;
 ```

-## Find start of a cycle
+## Find start of a cycle (Floyd's cycle detection algorithm)

 ```
-// 1 - determine if a cycle if found
+// 1 - determine if a cycle if found (k)
-// 2 - determine cycle length
+// 2 - determine cycle length (l)
 ...
 if (cycleLen == 0) return null;